choidevs/pixel4_kr_all_volte/README.md

 # pixel4_kr_all_volte
 A Magisk module to Activate support for Korean carriers and VoLTE for pixel 4.

-NOTE : Tested on Android 10 for SKTelecom only.
+NOTE:Tested on Android 10 for SKTelecom only.